RBrache21/features-project/README.md

 # Wikipedia Featured Content Project

 This project is a full-stack application that allows users to explore Wikipedia's featured content based on selected dates and languages.
-The application consists of a ReactJS frontend and a NestJS backend, containerized using Docker and Docker Compose for easy deployment.
+The application consists of a ReactJS frontend and a NestJS backend, containerized using Docker and Docker Compose.
 Additionally, the project supports mobile deployment using Capacitor and includes both unit and end-to-end testing.

 ## Table of Contents
 - [Prerequisites](#prerequisites)